terno-ai/terno-ai/Readme.md

 # Terno AI

-Terno AI is a team of AI data scientist for your structured data in organizations.
+Terno AI is a team of AI data scientists dedicated to helping organizations unlock insights from their structured data.
+Using SQL queries, machine learning model development, and domain-specific algorithms, Terno AI analyzes your databases to deliver actionable results.

-It an open-source, enterprise-grade solution that ensures accuracy, security, and performance when querying databases using natural language.
-It integrates domain knowledge management and SQL sanitization to generate safe and optimized queries.
-It builds the supervised and unsupervised machine learning models along with domain specific algorithms such as job shop scheduler.
-It also prepares charts and schedules email reports.
+These insights can be presented in various formats, including plain text, graphs, charts, and tables.
+You can easily share the results with your team or schedule them to be delivered via email.

+Additionally, intermediate datasets and models can be cached for reuse, streamlining your workflow.

 ## 🚀 Features